Branchburg, New Jersey: Local government

 Branchburg Township operates under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
-The township has been governed by a five-member Township Council since the 1971 elections, when the population surpassed 4,000 in the 1970 United States Census, mandating an expansion from the three-member committee that had been in place until then.
+The township has been governed by a five-member Township Council since the 1971 elections, when the population surpassed 4,000 in the 1970 United States census, mandating an expansion from the three-member committee that had been in place until then.
 A mayor and deputy mayor are selected from among the council from among its members at an annual reorganization meeting.

-As of 2024, members of the Township Committee are Mayor James G. Schworn (Republican Party, term on committee ends December 31, 2023; term as mayor ends 2022), Deputy Mayor David Owens (R, term on committee and as deputy mayor ends 2022), Brendon Beatrice (R, 2024), Anna P. Columbus (R, 2024) and Thomas L. Young (R, 2022).
+As of 2024, members of the Township Committee are Mayor Thomas L. Young (Republican Party, term on committee and as mayor ends December 31, 2025), Deputy Mayor Brendon Beatrice (R, term on committee ends 2027; term as deputy mayor ends 2025), Anna P. Columbus (R, 2027), David Owens (R, 2025) and James G. Schworn (R, 2026).

 In January 2020, the Township Committee chose David Owens from a list of three candidates nominated by the Republican municipal committee to fill the vacant seat expiring in December 2022 that had been held by Robert Petrelli until he resigned immediately after his new three-year term started.

 In July 2015, Patricia Rees resigned from office, citing her employment by the nonpartisan New Jersey School Board Association.